academia-de-codigo/find-npm-assets/README.md

 }
 ```

-You could retreive all your project assets with:
+You could retrieve all your project assets with:

 ```js
 var assets = require('find-npm-assets').load();